AshNlandofOzz/EventTrackerProject/README.md

 # EventTrackerProject

 Yes poo.
 No one wants to talk about it but everyone does it.
 The reason for such an unappealing app is simple.
-At this stage in life, poo has ruled the world for about 5 years.
-Having small kids does that.
-The first trip to the doctor because you suspect your child hasn't been able to go is an eyeopener.
-Looking at my spouse asking "Well, I haven't changed a poo diaper in several days.
-Have you changed one?" and them look back at you and say "I thought you did." is an awful experience.
-Such a simple thing that would help the doctor and yet, no answer to be found.
-Enter BMTracker.

-I find that the older I get the less I get away from this.
-I am at the edge of also being responsible for the care of elderly relatives and I find that when grandpa goes to the ER for stomach pain, suddenly this applies to adults.
-It may be gross, but it seems entirely necessary.

-This application could also be used by daycares and healthcare facilities.
+Waste and human waste issues are inescapable.
+This app is great for parents with young children, parents potty training, daycares, and medical facilities.
+The user can keep track if the person in the system had a movement and they can also log the details.
+Minimum required information pertains to just whether they went or not.
+Trying to potty train your kid or identify an intestinal issue in someone, enter BMTracker.

 # Techonologies Used